A Tour Through The Abandoned Airport Tempelhof in Berlin

-There are different guided tours in and around airport Tempelhof:
+There are different guided tours in and around the abandoned airport Tempelhof:

 - Public tours